COS301-SE-2025/BRAD/docs/User_Stories.md

 ---

+## 3.Role:Admin
+**Description:**
+- A system administrator responsible for managing user roles.

+**User Story:**
-## 3. As an admin I want to assign domain reports to specific investigators so that I can manage workload distribution and accountability (optional/bonus)
+As an admin I want to view all users and manage their roles so that I can control who has access to specific functionalities

 **Definition of done:**
 - I can view all submitted reports